 STEP 3.
 ADD YOUR PROTEINS and HEALTHY FATS.

-I usually add soft-boiled eggs, smoked salmon, prawns, and cooked chicken into my salad bowls.
-I love to grill my seafood and chicken or bake them with different seasonings like smoked paprika, rosemary, thyme, garlic powder, or just with a squeeze of lemon with sea salt and pepper.
-You can meal-prep your proteins, and cut them up in advance too so you just top them up on to your salads.
+Add soft-boiled eggs, smoked salmon, prawns, and cooked chicken into my salad bowls.
+You can choose to grill seafood and chicken or bake them with different seasonings like smoked paprika, rosemary, thyme, garlic powder, or just with a squeeze of lemon with sea salt and pepper.
+You can also meal-prep your proteins, and cut them up in advance too so you just top them up on to your salads.

 Proteins don’t always come in meat form.
 Beans are a great source as well.
 Think black beans, red kidney beans, chick peas, edamame, garbanzo beans.
 And even grains such as quinoa is packed with protein as well.
 For vegan options, you can go for tofu or tempeh which are really flavorful too.

-Healthy fats is another key component when I make my salads.
-I LOVE my avocadoes and I usually add half an avo per serving.
+Healthy fats is another key component when making salads.
+Avocadoes can take your salads’ flavors to a notch higher.
+They’re rich in fatty acids and great for weight management.
 You can also add your favorite cheese like feta, parmesan or bocconcini which pairs perfectly with the olives and tomatoes.

 STEP 4.
 ADD SOME CRUNCH.